dhairs/College-Notes/Spring 2023 Semester/CS 429 - Computer Organization and Architecture/Interpreting Bits.md

 ## Weighted Codes

+Weights represent the value of a bit at each position.

+So in binary, we know bits to be $2^i$, where $i$ is the position of the bit from the left.

 ### Ex: How many inches in 7 yards, 2 feet, 5 inches?

 We could go about this the long way, manually doing every calculation through dimensional analysis.
 OR, we could represent the case as a weight vector: